tookulmx/Modified_ES/README.md

-# Phanes3D_Modified_ES
+Modified_ES
-Phanes3D with some modifications, like language translation to spanish and some adjustments to hide private user information.
+Some modifications, like language translation to spanish and some adjustments to hide private user information.